Chapter 3. Publish Wizard

 Also, tables must have the primary key column or columns that uniquely identify table rows.

-In most cases, you may add a column like ID of the integer type.
+In most cases, you can add a column like ID of the integer type.

 The add-in does this automatically if it does not find a column with unique values.

-You may define primary key columns checking the PK column.
+You can define primary key columns checking the PK column.

-Also, you may add, delete, rename, and reorder columns.
+Also, you can add, delete, rename, and reorder columns.

 It is a good idea to have column names without spaces.
-You may use capitalized word parts like CompanyName.
+You can use capitalized word parts like CompanyName.

 In this step, you specify a table schema and name: